Gardening is a simple pleasure that any family can enjoy, regardless of your experience!

 *For this program, a “family” is defined as including 2 adults and all children ages 18 and younger residing in the same household.

 With spring around the corner, it’s time to plan out your garden!
 Planning and starting a garden can be fun and easy.
-Learn about which plants thrive together, and which plants should never be paired.
-Talk about the pros and cons of planting heirloom vegetables vs. today’s hybrids.
-Learn about seed starting times and start seeds for your own garden patch at Living History Farms.
-Then plant an indoor herb garden and a window sill onion garden to take home.
+Learn about which plants thrive when planted together, and which plants should never be paired.
+What are the pros and cons of planting heirloom vegetables vs. today’s hybrids?
+How long does it take seeds to sprout?
+You’ll use the knowledge you gain to start seeds that take a long time to germinate that you will then use in your own garden patch at Living History Farms!

 Visit the 1700 Ioway Farm to learn what the Ioway Indians grew in the 1700s and help us plant the gardens at the farm.
 Then roll up your sleeves, put on your gloves, and get busy planting your own garden plot!
 Apply the knowledge you’ve learned about transplanting the seedlings, and plant seeds directly into the garden.
 Then you’ll put up some deterrents to help avoid pests.

 Visit the 1850 Pioneer Farm to learn what Iowa’s early settlers were planting in their fields and gardens.
 You’ll compare weed control methods from 1850 to weed control today and get busy helping out in the farm’s garden.
 Next, you’ll visit your garden plots and learn about vermicomposting (think worms!).
+Learn how to attract good bugs to your garden while keeping pests away.
+Make some organic and environmentally safe deterrents to keep deer out of our garden.
 Check the progress of your crops and harvest any early vegetables, then get your hands dirty as you weed and maintain your garden.